AslamKhan86/code-challenge/README.md

 1) Stepper highlights Page 1, 2 and 3
 2) Success is displayed and clicking “Home” button takes the user to Home page

-###Stack
-Use Typescript, React, Redux, StyledComponents to build this.
+Stack Use Typescript, React, Redux, StyledComponents to build this.
 Grading criteria
 Code organization, maintainability, readability.
 Write unit test for atleast one component.
----

 #Run